Ryanair launches "Price Checker" and "Verified Seal", two tools that protect customers

 Ryanair, the No. 1 airline in Europe, has launched "Price Checker" and "Verified Seal", two new options that can be found on both the website and the Ryanair application.
-The two tools want to protect customers against Online Travel Agents (OTA), which could overload customers by providing incorrect details about the services offered by the airline and preventing Ryanair from dealing directly with passengers.
+The two tools want to protect customers against Online Travel Agents (OTA), which could overload customers by giving incorrect details about the services offered by the airline and preventing Ryanair from dealing directly with passengers.

 "Price Checker" will allow customers who have booked through an online travel agent to verify the amount paid to Ryanair for booking compared to the amount charged by the online travel agent.
 Customers will be able to see where online travel agencies, which do not have Ryanair's authorization to sell tickets for flights operated by the company, have charged extra money for additional services.